Kim Chang-ryong: Death

 In 1953, Kim Chang-Ryong, then head of the Korean CIC, was promoted to Junjang (Brigadier General) and, in 1955, to a Sojang (Major General).
 His quick rise through the ranks did not help the growing dislike some of his peers felt toward him.
 Also, Kim had never been part of the very tight community of frontline officers that had formed during the Korean War, which worsened the estrangement from most of his colleagues.
 His enemies had already tried several times to assassinate him but all attempts had failed.

 In the early morning of January 30, 1956, Kim left home in his Willys Jeep and noticed a car blocking the way.
 As he shouted at the visitors to get off the road, three shots were fired.
 Hit in the head, Kim aged 35, was taken to a nearby hospital, where he died.
+Six people, including Kang Mun-bong, were later tried for his murder, with all of them being found guilty and sentenced to death.
+Two of the death sentences, including that of Mun-bong, were later commuted to life in prison.
+The other four men were executed.

 Controversy

 Because of his relentless investigations, Kim is despised by most Koreans, and some even consider him a war criminal.
-That was strengthened in later years by the alleged claim of President Kim Gu's murderer, Ahn Doo-hee, that Kim Chang-Ryong was the mastermind of the assassination.
+That was strengthened in later years by the alleged claim of President Kim Ku's murderer, Ahn Doo-hee, that Kim Chang-Ryong was the mastermind of the assassination.
 Kim Gu's relatives even urged the South Korean government to exhume Kim Chang-Ryong's remains and to banish them from the National Military Cemetery of Daejeon.

 However, Kim Chang-Ryong's involvement in the assassination of Kim Gu is not certain; while Kim seems to have looked after Ahn after the assassination, the chief of the operation was Major Chang En-san, the commander of the artillery corps, who himself was arrested by Kim in July 1950 and executed in Daegu.
 Also, at the time of Kim Gu's death, in 1949, Kim Chang-Ryong was only a subordinate officer and could not possibly have been given such a power as organizing an assassination.